Total Knee Replacement in New York City

 Higher-impact activities that require running or jumping of any kind can resume once approved by the physical therapist.

 What will the results look like?

 The goal of total knee replacement is to relieve pain and restore the best possible function to the joint.
 More than 90 percent of patients experience significant or complete pain relief after their full surgical recovery.
 Most patients are able to walk normally, without a limp or the need for an assistive device like a cane, even if one was necessary before surgery.

 The incision for total knee replacement surgery extends from a few inches below the knee to a few inches above it.
 The texture, color, and overall size of the resulting scar can vary quite a bit from one person to another.
 Healing is influenced by several factors, including sun damage, genetics, and how well the incision is cared for in the weeks after surgery.
 The surgical team may be able to suggest strategies such as using special ointments or silicone strips once the incision has fully closed.
 Usually, the incision scar is reduced to a thin line by 10 to 12 weeks after surgery.

 Studies indicate that approximately 85 percent of total knee replacement procedures result in 15 to 20 years of improved functionality and comfort.
 Wear and tear on the joint may eventually affect its performance.
 However, lifespan may be supported with healthy weight management and conservativeness in the intensity of exercise.

 If you are experiencing knee pain that is interfering with your daily activities and are interested in a total knee replacement, a consultation with an experienced orthopaedic specialist may be the first step towards helping you regain mobility, return to your normal daily activities, and get back in the game.
 Here, at our practice, Dr. David Mayman provides personalized treatment solutions paired with cutting-edge technology to deliver total patient care and optimal results.
-Call 212.774.2024 or fill out the form on this page to schedule an appointment.
+Call 212.774.2024 to schedule an appointment.